Santhosh-m2004/memory-augmentation-app/README.md

 ## Description

-AI Memory Augmentation is a full-stack project designed to help users upload and manage their audio or video memories(Has Registration and Login feature).
+AI Memory Augmentation is a full-stack project designed to help users upload and manage their audio or video memories.
 Once uploaded, the system automatically:

 - Transcribes speech using **OpenAI Whisper** (including language detection and translation to English).
 - Extracts keyframes from videos using **OpenCV**.